unexpectedjs/unexpected/documentation/api/promise-any.md

 See the [promise](/api/promise) documentation for more details on how expect.promise works.

-The following code snippet create a promise resolves when any the promises in the nested structure resolves.
+The following code snippet creates a promise that resolves when any the promises in the nested structure resolves.

 ```js#async:true